slint-ui/slint/docs/langref/src/purity.md

 In such a context, it's not allowed to change a property, or call a non-pure callback or function.

-Callbacks and public functions may get annotated with the `pure` keyword.
+Annotate callbacks and public functions with the `pure` keyword to make them accessible from property bindings and other pure callbacks and functions.

-Private functions may also get annotated with `pure`, otherwise their purity is automatically inferred.
+The purity of private functions is automatically inferred.
+Annotated them explicitly with `pure` to enforce their purity.

 ```slint,no-preview
 export component Example {